A divisionDivision No. 348 · Thursday, 13 November 2025· Commons· Planning

 Voting No meant

-Prefer the Lords amendment as originally passed, including the requirement for separate consents for listed buildings, conservation areas and archaeological sites in dam or reservoir development consent applications.
+Prefer the original Lords amendment as passed, which would have required separate consents for listed buildings, conservation areas and archaeological sites when approving dam or reservoir projects, providing additional heritage protection beyond the existing planning process.

 Aye